nstringham/COSC-314-Final-Project/README.md

 you can see my implementation in [/src/factors.ts](./src/factors.ts) along with comments in the style of a proof of correctness.

+## Prevois Version

+I orignally made my own algorithm before realizing that Stein's algorithm was much faster.
+You can see my orional algoritm and it's implementation along with some proof of correctness style comments in the [Nate's-original-algorithm](https://github.com/nstringham/COSC-314-Final-Project/tree/Nate's-original-algorithm) branch of this repo.

 ## Running the program

 ### Installing Deno